Flooding cancels last day of Wisconsin State Fair as severe storms knock out power and close roads

 The National Weather Service issued flood watches and warnings for parts of Kansas, Iowa, Nebraska, Missouri, Illinois and Wisconsin.
 After rainfall began on Saturday in some areas forecasters predicted “repeated rounds of heavy rain,” along with hail, damaging winds and isolated tornadoes into Monday.

-Among the worst hit was the Milwaukee area, where as many as 12 inches (30 centimeters) of rain had fallen in some areas by Sunday, according to the National Weather Service, which also noted river flooding in Milwaukee and Waukesha counties.
+Among the worst hit was the Milwaukee area, where up to 14 inches (36 centimeters) of rain had fallen in some areas by Sunday, according to the National Weather Service, which also noted river flooding in Milwaukee and Waukesha counties.
 Some motorists left their stranded cars on roads.
-Nearly 47,000 customers of We Energies lost power in southeast Wisconsin.
+Nearly 18,000 customers of We Energies in southeast Wisconsin were without power late Sunday.
 In the suburban village of Wauwatosa, an overflowing and fast-moving Menomonee River submerged a popular playground.

 “Really unfortunately, it’s just a really bad overlap of circumstances in terms of how all this rain fell but then fell over such a populated area,” said Andrew Quigley, a National Weather Service meteorologist.

 Firefighters responded to over 600 calls including for gas leaks, flooded basements, electrical outages and water rescues, according to the Milwaukee Fire Department.
-Meanwhile, city crews worked overnight to clear surface water.
+Meanwhile, crews worked to clear surface water, and the Red Cross opened two shelters in the city for displaced residents.

 “We’re still in the middle of it,” Fire Chief Aaron Lipski told reporters Sunday.
 “We’re still catching up right now.”

 USA Triathlon canceled its Sprint and Paratriathlon National Championships in Milwaukee, where thousands of athletes were expected to participate.
-Meanwhile, the Sunday afternoon Brewers versus Mets game at American Family Field was expected to continue as scheduled even as the parking lot remained inaccessible to traffic.
+The Brewers and Mets played at American Family Field even as the parking lot remained inaccessible to traffic.

-“We will not be able to guarantee parking for all fans, even those who purchased parking in advance,” the Brewers said in a statement.
+“We will not be able to guarantee parking for all fans, even those who purchased parking in advance,” the Brewers said in a statement before the game.

 City officials warned residents to avoid driving or walking in the standing waters.